Mikroways/mw_application/README.md

 `application_resource` that will return current resource, this is an application resource or a custom subclass of it.
 Inside this Proc, other helpers provided by deploy resource are available as `new_resource`, `shared_path` and `release_path`
+- `environment`: environment variables specified as hash of key values.
+Defaults to nil
+- `migration_command`: string with command to be run.
+Default nil.
+Command will be run with specified environment
+- `migrate`: boolean indicating if migration_command should be run.
+Default to false

 ### application_ruby